 After many years of writing and submitting and collecting a teetering pile of rejection slips, I got my first break when I gained a position as a contract writer for The Book Company Publishing, writing texts for their novelty books.
 While penning away dozens and dozens of novelty book stories, I also started to write for the education market and wrote numerous readers and chapter books for school reading programs.

 2004 saw the publication of my first trade middle grade novel, Battle of the Rats.
 Since then I have written nineteen trade books in a variety of genres: fiction and nonfiction, picture books through to YA, including the best-selling, Missing and the award-winning A Swim in the Sea, illustrated by Meredith Thomas.
 My contemporary novel for readers 10+, Get a Grip Cooper Jones, my narrative nonfiction picture book Platypus, illustrated by Mark Jackson, and picture book Beware the Deep Dark Forest, illustrated by Annie White, were all CBCA Notable Books.
-My latest books are The Book of Chance, a mystery/suspense novel for readers 10+ and the picture book, Good Question, illustrated by Annie White, both of which have also recently been named 2021 CBCA Notable Books.
+My latest books are The Book of Chance, a mystery/suspense novel for readers 10+, which has recently been shortlisted for the 2021 CBCA Book of the Year Awards, and the picture book, Good Question, illustrated by Annie White, which has been named a CBCA Notable Book.

 In 2005 I left teaching to pursue a career in publishing and was Publishing Manager and Senior Commissioning Editor at Walker Books Australia for ten years, before leaving in 2016 to concentrate on my writing and to work from home as a freelance editor, writing coach and mentor, and tutor for The Australian Writers’ Centre.